 On July 31, 2019, CMS issued a final rule that updated the fiscal year 2020 hospice payment rates, wage index and cap amount.
 The final rule calls for a 2.6% increase in hospice payment rates for fiscal year 2020.
 This increase is based on the proposed fiscal year 2020 hospital market basket increase of 3.0% reduced by the multifactor productivity adjustment of 0.4%.
 The rule establishes a rebasing of the continuous home care, general inpatient care, and the inpatient respite care per diem payment rates in a budget-neutral manner to more accurately align Medicare payments with the costs of providing care.
 Specifically, the rule proposes to increase these rates by 36.6%, 161.2%, and 31.0%, respectively, to account for the disparity between reimbursement and cost.
 In order to maintain budget neutrality, CMS also proposes to correspondingly reduce the Routine Home Care ("RHC") rate by 2.7%.
 Hospices that fail to meet quality reporting requirements receive a 2.0% reduction to the annual market basket update for the year.
 Further, the rule establishes the hospice cap amount for the fiscal year 2020 cap year at \$29,964.78, which is equal to the fiscal year 2019 cap amount of \$29,205.44 updated by the final rule for fiscal year 2020 hospice payment update percentage of 2.6%.
-In addition to payment updates, the final rule contains new regulations to modify the election statement requirements and require hospices to prepare an addendum to the election entitled "Patient Notification of Hospice Non-Covered Items, Services, and Drugs," which will provide the patient with information related to any diagnoses, treatment, or medications that are considered by the patient or the patients representative within five days, if requested at the time of election, or within 72 hours if requested thereafter.
+In addition to payment updates, the final rule contains new regulations to modify the election statement requirements and require hospices to prepare an addendum to the election entitled "Patient Notification of Hospice Non-Covered Items, Services, and Drugs," which will provide the patient with information related to any diagnoses, treatment, or medications that are considered by the hospice to be unrelated to the terminal diagnoses.
+In addition to its preparation, the hospice is required to provide the addendum upon request by the patient or the patients representative within five days, if requested at the time of election, or within 72 hours if requested thereafter.